captainalan/pelican-test/content/arch-linux-install.md

 file systems.
 Mounting allows us to modify the data on these partitions, which means we can install softare (like Arch Linux!).

-Run `lsblk` to see that all is ass it should be.
+Run `lsblk` to see that all is as it should be.

 ### The fun starts with `pacstrap`